IGEL DISRUPT spotlights trends, innovations, and IGEL ecosystem partners driving the future of EUC.

 "The future of Enterprise EUC is here — ditch the outdated and embrace the power of cloud-based, multi-platform solutions." — Mark Templeton, former CEO, Citrix

 In a captivating keynote, former Citrix CEO Mark Templeton explained his vision for "Enterprise Utility Computing."
-Templeton presented a shift from traditional, monolithic infrastructures to multi-tenant, multi-cloud, and hybrid models that combine on-premises infrastructure with cloud agility for a more user-centric, flexible, and scalable future for EUC.Next.
+Templeton presented a shift from traditional, monolithic infrastructures to multi-tenant, multi-cloud, and hybrid models that combine on-premises infrastructure with cloud agility.

-In this platform-centric vision, a unified digital ecosystem offers plug-and-play, on-demand SaaS solutions with utility-like pricing for scalable resource allocation in hybrid environments and future readiness.
-He also discussed:
+In this platform-centric vision, a unified digital ecosystem offers plug-and-play, on-demand SaaS solutions with utility-like pricing for scalable resources in hybrid environments:

 The IGEL App Portal now offers over 50 native applications.
 The new IGEL Ready Developer Program enables faster deployment and secure integration of partner solutions, expanding configuration options and the overall functionality accessible to end users.